Jupiterliu/MyAdvPatch/README.md

 ```
 You also can evaluate the attacking effect of a generated patch by running:
 ```
-...
+python test_patch.py
 ```
 # Implement Attack
-You can attack a Dronet-based UAV both in SITL(Sofeware in the Loop) and HITL(Hardware in the Loop)
+You can attack a Dronet-based UAV both in SITL(Sofeware in the Loop) and HITL(Hardware in the Loop).
 ## SITL
 UAV simulation device: Parrot Bebop2
 ## HITL